tstih/idp/README.md

 # Projects

-## The C Runtime
+## The C runtime

-The goal of this project is to create a C11 compiler and a standard C library for the Iskra Delta Partner.
-We are adjusting the SDCC compiler suite to generate (.COM) files for Iskra Delta Partner.
+The goal of this project is to create a *C11* compiler and a standard C library for the *Iskra Delta Partner*.
+We have adjusted the *SDCC* compiler suite to generate `.com` files for *Iskra Delta Partner.*

-It consists of three main modules:
+The adjustment consists of three modules:

 | Module                     | Status (complete) |
 |----------------------------|-------------------|